 Once the Fund has completed a full calendar year of operations, a bar chart and table will be included in this Prospectus that will provide some indication of the risks of investing in the Fund by showing the variability of the Fund's return based on net assets and comparing the variability of the Fund's return to a broad measure of market performance.
 Once available, the Fund's current performance information will be available at www.kraneshares.com.
 Past performance does not necessarily indicate how the Fund will perform in the future.

 Management

-Investment Adviser and Sub-Adviser
+Investment Adviser

 Krane Funds Advisors, LLC ("Krane" or "Adviser") serves as the investment adviser to the Fund.
-Climate Finance Partners LLC ("Sub-Adviser") serves as the non-discretionary investment sub-adviser to the Fund.

 Portfolio Managers